YunongPan/ma_ws/README.md

 # ma_ws
 Repository for MA RWTH.
-Compared with the original Repository, the differences are:
+Compared with the original Repository, the main differences are:
 1. Add hdl_map_update package.
 2. Modifiy the globalmap_server_nodelet.cpp in the hdl_localization/apps
 ## Installation